theaarushgupta/ashmail/README.markdown

 ### Running AshMail

 #### If this is the first time running AshMail on your computer
-1. Clone the repository with `git` or download the source code
-2. Go into the directory with the code
-3. Run `python3 setup.py install`
-4. Installation Complete!
+1. Install the library with `pip3 install ashmail`.
+The PyPI page is [here](https://pypi.org/project/ashmail/)

 #### Continued from last steps or already installed AshMail
 1. `ashmail <configuration>` where `<configuration>` is the filename of the configuration yaml file